OsbornePro/NovaKey-Daemon/README.md

 - Publicly credit you (with your permission)
 - Prioritize your future reports
-- Send NovaKey stickers and eternal gratitude
+- Send NovaKey stickers gift the phone app once made and eternal grattitude

 ### Non-qualifying issues